emidombek/darkwood/README.md

    - By removing the `hidden` class from `entryLink`, the CSS transition now applies to it, and its opacity is gradually changed from 0 to 1 over time, creating the fade-in effect for the link.

-   - So, both fadeElement and entryLink have separate `animationend` event listeners, but the removal of the `hidden` class from `entryLink` occurs in it's own event listener and is essential for triggering the fade-in animation for the link.
+   - So, both fadeElement and entryLink have separate `animationend` event listeners, but the removal of the `hidden` class from `entryLink` occurs on it's own event listener and is essential for triggering the fade-in animation for the link.

    </details>